CR7578/MERN-Project-OnlineFurnitureShop/README.md

 **4. Run the Application**
 To run the website:

-In the terminal, navigate to the root directory of the project.
+- In the terminal, navigate to the root directory of the project.

-Run the following command to start both the server and the React application concurrently:
+- Run the following command to start both the server and the React application concurrently:
 ```bash
 npm run dev
 ```
 This will start the server and the frontend React app.
 You can access the website on your default browser at http://localhost:3000.

+## To stop the website:
+- In the terminal of VScode press "Ctrl + C".

 Usage
 For Users: Browse and purchase various furniture items, manage your cart, and complete checkout.